aspatton/nd00333-capstone/README.md

 This is the Capstone project for the Udacity Course - ML Engineer with Microsoft Azure.

 This project provides the opportunity to use the knowledge obtained from the course to solve an interesting problem.
 In this project, two models are created: one using AutoML plus one customized model whose hyperparameters are tuned using HyperDrive.
 The performance of both the models is compared/contrasted and best performing model is deployed.
 This project demonstrates the ability to use external datasets, train a model using different AzureML framework tools available as well as the ability to deploy the model as a web service.

 Both Hyperdrive and AutoML API are used in this project.

+### Problem Statement

+In this project we attempt to solve the problem of classifying penguin species for a given input data.
+We first apply AutoML where multiple models are trained to fit the training data.
+Secondly, we use a LogicalRegression model while tuning hyperparameters using HyperDrive.
+Finally, the best model from the two approaches is chosen (in terms of accuracy) and deployed as a web service.

 ## Project Set Up and Installation

 - Created new workspace called udacity-capstone
-- Created new compute instance (DS-3) to be used by workspace/notebooks.
+- Created new compute instance (DS-3) to be used by workspace/notebooks
-- Added nd00333-capstone project to my github from udacity's instance.
+- Forked nd00333-capstone project to my github from Udacity's instance
-- Editing/updated readme.md
-- Uploaded code to my workspace.
+- Uploaded code to my workspace
 - Imported dataset in the workspace (penguins.csv)
 - Train model using AutoML
 - Train model using HyperDrive